tomdcc/geb-cucumber/README.md

 Changelog
 ---------

+#### Version 0.3
+ - Enter values into a module and and verify values in a module from a variable which is a map

 #### Version 0.2
  - Make select box value retrieval work in Geb 0.9.3
  - Miscellaneous fixes to allow easier integration of code with application-specific steps